Phileosopher/commonplace/bible.md

 - The same 27 books were constantly reproduced and shared across the Roman Empire.

+Given that the documents were *very* illegal for the time, they were distributed as letters ("Epistles").

 The Four Gospels - four accounts of Jesus' life:

 - Three "synoptic" Gospels (i.e., sharing the same point of view):